ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 I wouldn't be surprised to see this chart in more tournaments.
 And hey, if you want a more difficult challenge, there are rates up to 1.4x, in which the physical demand also increases alongside the skillsets mentioned before.

 Honestly, I can't wait to see how every player performs in this chart.
-If you agree, go give this a 'Yes' vote and let your voice be heard!
+If you agree, go give this a "Yes" vote and let your voice be heard!

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/1754813.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})